surrealdb/crud-bench/README.md

 > [!NOTE]
 > For tabular, or column-oriented databases (e.g. Postgres, MySQL, ScyllaDB), the first-level fields of the JSON structure are translated as columns, and any nested structures will be stored in a JSON column where possible.

+Within the JSON structure, the following values are replaced by randomly generated data:

+- Every occurrence of `string:XX` will be replaced by a random string with XX characters.
+- Every occurrence of `text:XX` will be replaced by a random string made of words of 2 to 10 characters, for a total of XX characters.
+- Every occurrence of `string:X..Y` will be replaced by a random string between X and Y characters.
+- Every occurrence of `text:X..Y` will be replaced by a random string made of words of 2 to 10 characters, for a total between X and Y characters.
+- Every `int` will be replaced by a random integer (i32).
+- Every `int:X..Y` will be replaced by a random integer (i32) between X and Y.
+- Every `float` will be replaced by a random float (f32).
+- Every `float:X..Y` will be replaced by a random float (f32) between X and Y.
+- Every `uuid` will be replaced by a random UUID (v4).
+- Every `bool` will be replaced by a `true` or `false` (v4).
+- Every `string_enum:A,B,C` will be replaced by a string from `A` `B` or `C`.
+- Every `int_enum:A,B,C` will be replaced by a i32 from  `A` `B` or `C`.
+- Every `float_enum:A,B,C` will be replaced by a f32 from  `A` `B` or `C`.
+- Every `datetime` will be replaced by a datetime (ISO 8601).

 ```json
 {
   "text": "text:30",